grupovorp/birthday-widget/Readme.md

 ## Installation

-1. **Upload the Widget**: Upload the widget files to the Kommo platform as a private integration.
+1. **Upload Vorp AI**: Upload the plugin files to the Kommo platform as a private integration.
-2. **Install the Widget**: Once uploaded, install the widget through Kommo’s integration's settings page.
+2. **Install Vorp AI**: Once uploaded, install the plugin through Kommo’s integration's settings page.

 ## Usage

 ### Interface

-The widget is available in the following locations:
+Vorp AI is available in the following locations:

 - **Widget Settings**: Access settings and create new fields and templates.
 - **Lead Profile**: The widget can be embedded in the entity profile for task and field management.

 ### Creating and Managing Tasks

-1. Open the widget settings and select the tasks section.
+1. Open the Vorp AI settings and select the tasks section.

    <img width="600" alt="add task" src="images/github images/task.png">